Bgmi10/interview-management/README.md

 [C] => create a protected route tsx

-[] => create a /homepage and once the user login or signup redirect them to /homepage and on home page use a header and implement a conditional render for both recruiter and candidate and dont use a landing page try to use a fresh open page on /homepage

 [C] => create a /forget-password page and make a form with fields like email, submit button validate the email.

 [C] => create a backend point called forgetpassword under /api/auth and then create post route and then get the email from the query("email) then generate a 6 digit random number must be unique.